Chocolate according to Domori

 Through the taste evaluation can be perceived the levels of sweetness, acidity and bitterness.
 These parameters are directly related both to the natural characteristics of the raw material and to the type of recipe proposed.
 Good quality chocolate must have a balance between these parameters, without excessive peaks.

 There should be no burning odors, mold, over-fermentation or other unpleasant odors.
 The sense of smell can be direct or indirect, when the aromatic molecules are perceived through the tasting.
 With chewing, the taste buds capture the aromas, extremely varied: dried fruit, ripe fruit, tropical fruit, flowers, spices, wood, tobacco, leather, bread fragrance, cream of milk.
 Olfactory perceptions may also include:

 Intensity: It is the evaluation of the volume of a single aroma.

 Wealth: It is the evaluation of the number of different aromatic tones.

-Fineness: It is the evaluation of the global quality of the aromas.
+Fineness: It is the evaluation of the overall quality of aromas.

-Persistence: It is the evaluation of the duration of the aromas in the palate.
+Persistence: It is the evaluation of the duration of aromas on the palate.

 Chocolate bars, elegant gift boxes, chocolates and gastronomic specialties.
 Order your products from our shop and get them delivered to your doorstep